Health Protection (Coronavirus, International Travel) (England) Regulations 2020: Requirement to self-isolate

-SI 2020/568, as originally made, required all travellers who entered England from outside the Common Travel Area or who had been outside the Common Travel Area in the fourteen days prior to their arrival in England, to self-isolate from others for a period of time.
+SI 2020/568, as originally made, required all travellers who entered England from outside the Common Travel Area, or who had been outside the Common Travel Area in the fourteen days prior to their arrival in England, to self-isolate from others for a period of time.
 Amendments to the regulations (see below) varied this general requirement in respect of certain countries.

-Self-isolating travellers must travel directly to the place where they are to self-isolate and must remain there until the end of the 14th day after which they entered the Common Travel Area, or the date they leave England.
+Self-isolating travellers had to go directly to the place where they were to self-isolate and remain there until the end of the 14th day after which they entered the Common Travel Area, or the date they left England.
 From 14 December 2020 the self-isolation period was reduced to 10 days.

-People who are within their periods of self-isolation may not leave or be outside the place where they are self-isolating except:
+Those within their periods of self-isolation could not leave or be outside the place where they were self-isolating except: